billbeaver/Identify/ReadMe.md

 ## Version Updates

+* 3.5.1	- Fixed some issue with reference basemaps and identifying using the point tool

 * 3.5	- Recompiled for Flexviewer 3.5

 * 3.4.2 - Fixed an another issue with No results found message being displayed when results were found using